CNX-GIREVE/GIREVE_Tech_OCPI_V2.1.1/checkup_edits.md

 | Sessions | Exchange information during charge |
 | CDRs | Send the final charge report |
 | Tariffs | Exchange Tariffs information |

+## 4. OCPI modules implemented by IOP

+The next version of OCPI, OCPI 2.2, integrates new extra headers enabling the sharing of a single OCPI connection to multiple operators.
+GIREVE has begun to deploy these extra headers in its OCPI version 2.1.1 but it is an ongoing action.

+These extra headers should not be considered yet in OCPI 2.1.1, except for “PULL Tokens: Retrieve Tokens of a single given eMSP” (see chapter 3.7.4 page 22) and “PULL Tokens: Retrieve Locations of a single given CPO” (see chapter 4.4.3 page 29):
+- ocpi-to-country-code
+- ocpi-to-party-id
+- ocpi-from-country-code
+- ocpi-from-party-id